 So what will help retailers go above and beyond in the 21st century?
 What traits does it take to manage and grow private brands that customers know and love?
 Brands that provide a competitive advantage.

 - Strategy Obsessed: The best private brands are built and managed as an expression of corporate strategy.
-Their brand positioning and corresponding logo, package design, and product development are each an expression of both the corporate strategy, and by extension, the costumer strategy.
+Their brand positioning and corresponding logo, package design, and product development are each an expression of both the corporate strategy and by extension, the customer strategy.

 - Customer Focused: This is the age of the customer.
 Retailers have the privilege of regular interaction with their customers.
 Leverage that to build brands and product.
 Know her, give her solutions to her problem, maker her life easier.
 Merchants and manufacturers focus on the product; the modern private brand executive should be wholly focused on her